Values, edges, perception, color. These are the four fundamentals of painting we need to create art without limitations.

 Using the Fundamentals to Create Depth

-Using the Fundamentals to Make Your Own Original Art
+Using the Fundamentals of Painting to Make Your Own Original Art

 That destination is yours to choose.
 It's the fulfillment of the intent that you set from the very beginning of your work.

-The road to taking what's in here and getting it out into the world and sharing it with others is paved by these fundamentals.
-However, to gain a command over these fundamentals and to realize your intentions, it's not enough just to read these posts.
+The road to taking what's in your heart and mind and getting it out into the world and sharing it with others is paved by these fundamentals.
+However, to gain a command over these fundamentals of painting and to realize your intentions, it's not enough just to read these posts.
 You have to go and earn the experience for yourself.

 Hopefully, this is giving you a frame of mind to approach your work, but in the same way that the light guides us in the decisions that we make for our paintings, we need to have a guide, someone who's experienced, who's been there before, and who can keep us on the correct course in our growth and journey in unlocking and unleashing the creativity that's inside of us.